Epeli Nailatikau facts for kids

 Acting prime minister

-On 25 September 2007, Epeli was appointed as acting prime minister while interim Prime Minister, Frank Bainimarama, was away in New York for the week.
+On 25 September 2007, Epeli was appointed acting prime minister while interim Prime Minister, Frank Bainimarama, was away in New York for the week.

 Acting president